 Signed in as:

-Below are a few links to products I recommend to notaries who are wanting to get into the Loan Signing business. *I am an affiliate for these links but it costs you nothing extra by purchasing through my links!
+Below are a few links to products I recommend to any Notary Public who is wanting to get into the Loan Signing Agent business. *I am an affiliate for these links but it costs you nothing extra by purchasing through my links!

 Of course you'll need your notary commission that you will get through your County Clerk.
 Depending on when you get your application in it can take a few weeks to get your commission approved and ready for you to pick up.
 You will need a bond before you pick up your commission that you can get from the NNA or just about any insurance company.
 In Tennessee you will need a $10K bond, which is about $50 for your 4 year term.
 I recommend getting at least $25K E&O insurance as well but that's not something you need to do right away.